zopefoundation/zc.async/src/zc/async/README_2.txt

 For a quick start, the ``zc.async.subscribers`` module provides a subscriber to a DatabaseOpened event that does the right dance.
-See ``multidb_queue_installer`` and ``queue_installer`` in that module, and you can see that in use in `Configuration with Zope 3`_.
+See ``multidb_queue_installer`` and ``queue_installer`` in that module, and you can see that in use in :ref:`configuration-with-zope-3`.
 For now, though, we're taking things step by step and explaining what's going on.

 Dispatchers look for queues in a mapping off the root of the database in